20.32 Revision

 • Reflect: Spend a few days reflecting on the feedback without making any immediate changes to the manuscript.

-• Create a Revision Sheet: For teams collaborating in Markdown, a structured markdown document with quotes is recommended along with corresponding branches for the revisions.
+• Create a Revision Sheet: For teams collaborating in Markdown, a structured Markdown document with quotes is recommended along with corresponding branches for the revisions.
 For teams collaborating in Word, a Word table is recommended (see LLM prompt below).

 2. Develop a Holistic Understanding of the Feedback